DeepWoods/gsuiteRadius/README.md

 ## Configuration

 * ./radius/conf directory contains configuration files with required edits.
-Pay particular attention editing the ldap file.
+Pay particular attention editing the ldap file with your GSuite LDAP information.
      Running `grep -r '# <-' radius/conf/*` will display the files and settings to change.
-* How to use Let's Encrypt public CA certificate for Freeradius can be found here: https://framebyframewifi.net/2017/01/29/use-lets-encrypt-certificates-with-freeradius/

 ---
 ### Certificates
 Generic certificates provided for configuration reference but not guaranteed.
 A new self-signed certificate authority and server certificates can be created by following the instructions in the /etc/freeradius/3.0/certs/ directory of the radius container.

+How to use Let's Encrypt public CA certificate for Freeradius can be found here: https://framebyframewifi.net/2017/01/29/use-lets-encrypt-certificates-with-freeradius/

 ### Google LDAP Client
 Client certificate and client access credentials are required to allow Freeradius to query your GSuite directory.
 Information and instructions can be found